 Exact Time: 5 to 10 Hours

 Urination, or peeing, is the natural act of excreting urine from the body.
 Urine is stored in the urinary bladder, passes via the urethra, and exits the body.
 Peeing is also known by the medical terms voiding, micturition, emiction, or enuresis.
-Pissing and weeing are more common names.
+Pissing and weeing are more familiar names.

-Whether you have a birthday party event in your backyard with a bunch of your kids and their friends, or even adult gathering for thanksgiving and you have only one bathroom for your whole guest, it is important to know just how long you can hold your pee before worrying about it.
+Whether you have a birthday party event in your backyard with a bunch of your kids and their friends, or even an adult gathering for thanksgiving and you have only one bathroom for your whole guest, it is essential to know just how long you can hold your pee before worrying about it.

 How long does the body keep urine?

 According to MedlinePlus, a healthy bladder can comfortably hold up to two cups of liquids for two to five hours before feeling the need to go, and some people can hold out much longer.
 Everything comes down to how much you drink – and how full your bladder is.
-Some people (including children) can sleep for up to 12 hours without having to get up to pee.
+Some people (including children) can sleep for up to 12 hours without getting up to pee.
 And if you’re dehydrated, you might be able to go 24 hours without going to the bathroom.

 If your urinary bladder is already full, peeing after drinking water may take only 10 to 15 minutes.